 Haskins & Sawhill, Brookings Institution, 2009

 Read that again.
-The three steps are not "get a trust fund, inherit a house, be born white."
-They are "finish school, get a job, get married before you have children."
-These are not luxuries available only to the privileged.
-They are decisions available to virtually every person in America.
+The three steps are not “get a trust fund, inherit a house, be born white.”
+They amount instead to “finish school, get a job, get married before you have children.”
+Those choices lie open to virtually every person in America and do not qualify as luxuries available solely to the privileged.

-When Black Americans make these decisions, in this order, the poverty rate drops to the single digits.
-When they do not — specifically, when children arrive before marriage — the poverty rate explodes.
+Black Americans who make these decisions in this order see the poverty rate drop to the single digits.
+It explodes when they do not—specifically when children arrive before marriage.
 53% of Americans who had children before marrying are in poverty, according to Haskins and Sawhill’s success sequence research.
-Among those who married first, 2%.
-This is a 26-to-1 ratio.
-The Black community, at 73% out-of-wedlock births, is on the wrong side of that ratio at a rate that dwarfs every other demographic.
+Among those who married first the rate is 2%.
+The result is a 26-to-1 ratio.
+At 73% out-of-wedlock births the Black community finds itself on the wrong side of that ratio at a level exceeding every other demographic.

 How Old Is Your Body, Really?